Skip to navigation

 And then there was a second lockdown in late 2020, so I turned to the 6502 Second Processor source code and started pulling that version apart.
 It was obvious from early on that there was an awful lot of shared code between the BBC Micro cassette version and the 6502 Second Processor version, and after a few attempts to sync the comments between the cassette commentary and the co-processor version, I wondered if there might be a better way of doing this.

 So I created a single repository to contain the source code for both versions, sharing as much content as possible between the two sources, and incorporating a build process that used conditional logic in the BeebAsm assembler source to support the building of both versions from the same repository.
-This grew into the library project of fully commented and buildable Elite source code at library-elite-beebasm, and I built a second Python script to generate the fully documented source code for both versions of Elite, using the library as a single source of truth.
-The resulting 6502 Second Processor commentary went live in early 2021, along with the script-generated 6502sp-elite-beebasm and cassette-elite-beebasm source code repositories.
+This grew into the library project of fully commented and buildable Elite source code at elite-source-code-library, and I built a second Python script to generate the fully documented source code for both versions of Elite, using the library as a single source of truth.
+The resulting 6502 Second Processor commentary went live in early 2021, along with the script-generated elite-source-code-6502-second-processor and elite-source-code-bbc-micro-cassette source code repositories.

 And then there were seven